If you can't find the information you need in our FAQs, please get in touch by filling in the contact form on the right

 How do I set up a new YAC club?

 - CBA-managed YAC branches (or clubs) which are run by volunteers and supported by the Council for British Archaeology with insurance, child protection systems and more.

-- Affiliated YAC clubs which are run by local established education providers, museum services for example, which have their own insurance, child protection and health and safety systems.
+- Affiliated YAC branches (or clubs) which are run by local established education providers, museum services for example, which have their own insurance, child protection and health and safety systems.

-YAC HQ, at the Council for British Archaeology, provides all YAC clubs with:
+YAC HQ, at the Council for British Archaeology, provides all YAC branches with:

 - a listing on the YAC website

-- use of the Council for British Archaeology and Young Archaeologists' Club name, logo and marketing materials
+- use of the Council for British Archaeology and Young Archaeologists' Club names, logo and marketing materials

 - a dedicated area of our website which includes guidance on running your YAC and more than 100 activity ideas

 - training and resources to inspire your YAC sessions

 - networking with other YAC clubs through our private Facebook group, eNewsletter and annual Leaders' Weekend.

 CBA-managed YAC branches are also provided with: